 To learn more, download our whitepaper on the top 10 contract management best practices.

-Let’s look at 5 advantages of using a centralized library of pre-approved contract language, and contract formats:
+Let’s look at 5 advantages of using a centralized library of pre-approved contract language and contract formats:

 - Reduce Time to Draft Contracts

-By centralizing the storage of contract templates, your enterprise secures its contract documents and makes them more accessible to its team of attorneys, paralegals, and other contracting professionals.
+By centralizing the storage of contract templates, your organization secures its contract documents and makes them more accessible to its team of attorneys, paralegals, and other contracting professionals.
 Unlike a paper-based contract management system, finding the right contract template doesn’t require contract professionals to physically walk to an office or wait for somebody to print out a copy.
 You can electronically access necessary templates immediately and start utilizing them right away.

 - Increase Enforcement of Business Rules

 In another survey, this time of 264 U.S. individuals responsible for contract management processes in the business service industry, 64.1% of respondents report that lack of business rules to be a challenge.
 Even more troubling is that more than 70% of those individuals were in legal roles at their organizations.